jjadeseravla/demo_springboot/README.md

 # Demo for Springboot
-StudentService talks to StudentDao which talks to FakeStudentDaoImplementation
+Controller --> StudentService --> StudentDao --> FakeStudentDaoImplementation

+controller hits the service hits the DAO